Hollie Davidson: Playing career

 Davidson began playing competitive rugby when she was 14.
-She played at scrum-half for Murrayfield Wanderers, one of the most successful women's rugby union teams in Scotland.
-During her time there she was known as the speed bump, but a shoulder injury put an end to her playing career.

-At Edinburgh University she played for the women's rugby side winning the BUCS final.
+At Edinburgh University she played for the women's rugby side, winning the BUCS rugby championship.

-Davidson played for Scotland U20s for two seasons from 2010 to 2012.
-One week before she was due to receive a senior cap she dislocated her shoulder.
+She played at scrum-half for Murrayfield Wanderers and the Scotland under-20s from 2010-12.
+One week before she was due to receive a senior cap with she dislocated her shoulder, ending her playing career.

 Referee career

 Professional career

 In 2015 Davidson joined the SRU's refereeing course, when a new course was held on Saturdays.
 Prior to this time the refereeing courses were held on Sunday, the same day as women's professional rugby matches, thus making it impossible for women to train as referees.
 Davidson became Scottish Rugby Union's first full time professional women's referee in 2017.
 In 2018, Davidson was assistant referee for the Glasgow Warriors v Zebre match in the Pro14.

 In 2019 Davidson became the first woman to referee in the Melrose Sevens.

-On 16 November 2019 she refereed the Stirling County v Southern Knights match in the Super 6.
+On 16 November 2019, she refereed the Stirling County v Southern Knights match in the Super 6.
 In January 2021 Davidson was appointed to officiate a men's professional match for the first time.
-That match, and a subsequent match to which she was appointed, were cancelled, and she was then appointed in March 2021 to a further Pro 14 fixture.
+That match, and a subsequent match to which she was appointed, were cancelled, and she was then appointed in March 2021 to a further Pro14 fixture.
 She refereed her first Pro14 fixture on 19 March 2021; a Munster v Benetton match, winning plaudits from the Munster Head Coach Johann van Graan: "I thought the referee was very good.
 She was very calm, she communicated to the players exceptionally well before the game.
 I felt she handled the game really well and I think a real good step forward for her and was very pleased with her performance."

 Davidson refereed the 1872 Cup match on 18 March 2022 between Glasgow Warriors and Edinburgh Rugby in the United Rugby Championship.

-In 2025 Davidson refereed the final of the 2024-25 EPCR Challenge Cup, becoming the first female referee for a European Final.
+In May 2025, Davidson refereed the final of the 2024-25 EPCR Challenge Cup, becoming the first female referee for a European Final.